How shoppers are using Gemini, Bing and ChatGPT on their path to purchase

 The Verdict: While Bing does have certain advantages over ChatGPT as a virtual shopping assistant, its clunky user experience, laggy performance, reliance on professional reviews and requirement to download Microsoft’s Edge browser limits its usefulness.

-Bard is Google’s Chatbot powered by their proprietary Pathways Language Model (PaLM 2).
+Gemini is Google’s Chatbot powered by their proprietary Pathways Language Model (PaLM 2).
 It is still in development and, like Bing, only available via waitlist.

-(Source: Google Bard)
+(Source: Google Gemini)

-The Verdict: In a comparative analysis, Bard’s user experience, performance, accuracy, and versatility make it the most promising LLM for shopping assistance.
+The Verdict: In a comparative analysis, Gemini’s user experience, performance, accuracy, and versatility make it the most promising LLM for shopping assistance.
 As with standard search, Google’s tech will likely be become consumer’s choice.